 Base rates may fluctuate depending on unit size: for example, studio, one, or two-bedroom apartment.
 Note also that base rates typically only cover room and board and two to three meals.
 Additional charges may include entrance fees up to one month's rent, deposits, and fees for other services such as housekeeping and laundry, though many providers include those services as well.

-The average cost for a private one-bedroom apartment in an assisted living residence is $3,022 per month, according to research compiled by several nonprofit senior living organizations, including the Assisted Living Federation of America (2009 Overview of Assisted Living).
+The average cost for a private one-bedroom apartment in an assisted living residence is over $3,000 per month, according to research compiled by several nonprofit senior living organizations, including the Assisted Living Federation of America.
 Assisted living is of often less expensive than home health or nursing home care in the same geographic area.

 More than half of assisted living communities use a tiered pricing model with bundled services, according to research.
 For instance, a resident needing very little assistance would be at the lowest tier.
 Other pricing models include all-inclusive, a la carte, or fee-for-service basis.
 Providers regularly review service and care plans to ensure residents' needs are being met.
 Billing is typically done monthly.